 The Company approved a new Risk Retention and Related Investment ("TFINS 2018-1"), totalling approximately £16.8 million on 8 May 2018.
 TFINS 2018-1 is a securitisation sponsored by EJF and primarily consists of trust preferred securities issued by 62 US community banks and 4 US insurance companies with an aggregate par value of approximately \$538 million.
 Approximately 93% of the underlying collateral is floating-rate with a weighted average spread of the floating assets of approximately 2.7% p.a. over US Dollar 3-month LIBOR.
 The remaining collateral is fixed-rate with a weighted average coupon of approximately 6.2% p.a.
 The weighted average maturity of the collateral is approximately 16 years from the closing date and TFINS 2018-1 has a final maturity date in 2039.
 The securitisation is callable after March 2020 at the option of the majority preferred shareholders, with mandatory auction calls commencing after March 2026.
-The Company will also participate in the collateral management fee income via its 49% ownership interest in the CDO Manager, which serves as the collateral management fee income via 10% hurdle.
+The Company will also participate in the collateral management fee income via its 49% ownership interest in the CDO Manager, which serves as the collateral manager for TFINS 2018-1, and will earn a 20 basis points p.a. fee in addition to an incentive management fee equal to 20% of profits over a 10% hurdle.